It's a New Day in Public Health.

 Nuclear Power Plants

-Florida has several large phosphate deposits that have been mined since the turn of the century.
-These deposits contain varying concentrations of uranium and thorium.
+Florida has several large phosphate deposits that have been mined since the turn of the last century.
+These deposits contain varying concentrations of natural uranium and radium.
 Although generally the radiation dose received from these concentrations is insignificant, the dose can become significant if the concentration increases through mining the ore, if the radionuclides dissolve in drinking water, or if they build up in structures on the deposits.
 To monitor this situation, the department takes soil, air, and water samples from the land both before and after the mining occurs and measures the radiation levels.

 Low-level Radioactive Waste

 Every radioactive materials licensee is responsible for the disposal of low-level radioactive waste such as contaminated gloves and clothing produced by that licensee.
 Florida’s shipments to low level radioactive waste treatment or disposal sites come from radioactive material users such as nuclear power plants, universities, hospitals, manufacturers, mining companies, and private laboratories.
 Before departing the licensed facility, the department inspects each shipment for compliance with U.S. Department of Transportation standards for container integrity, external radiation levels, proper labeling, marking , placarding, and accurate shipping papers

 John Williamson, Administrator

 Bureau of Radiation Control

 Orlando, FL 32868-0069

 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing (F.S.
 668.6076)

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Adobe Reader may be required to view these files.